-- Ensure that the allocation of funding and resource is sufficient to meet the current safeguarding and child protection activity and challenge the safeguarding activity. - Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action to progress areas of weakness or development.

-- Ensure that the Directors of Dayspring Trust receive training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the Directors of Dayspring Trust is aware of the changes from Local Safeguarding Children Board's to Safeguarding Partner arrangements and the need for the school to understand their role in effective multi-agency working under the new arrangements.
+- Ensure that the allocation of funding and resource is sufficient to meet the current safeguarding and child protection activity and challenge the safeguarding activity. - Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action to progress areas of weakness or development. - Ensure that the Directors of Dayspring Trust receive training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the Directors of Dayspring Trust is aware of the changes to Local Safeguarding Children Partnership arrangements and the need for the school to understand their role in effective multi-agency working under the new arrangements.